 How does a deductible, coinsurance and out of pocket maximum work?

-First you’ll be responsible for paying for any medical bills totaling up to your deductible of $1,300, leaving with you with a balance of $48,700.
+First, you’ll be responsible for paying for any medical bills totaling up to your deductible of $1,300, leaving with you with a balance of $48,700.
 Then your coinsurance kicks in.
 Twenty percent of the balance is $9,740.
 However, because your out of pocket maximum is $5,500 your insurance would cover the remaining $5540.
-If you need help paying your out of pocket expenses, Parasail offers a free tool to apply for payment plan loans from all of the top online lenders at once without effecting your credit.
+If you need help paying your out of pocket expenses, Parasail offers a free tool to apply for payment plan loans from all of the top online lenders at once without affecting your credit.
 Try it here.

 Here’s a jargon-free reference guide for understanding these terms:

 Premium: Your premium is how much you pay each month to your insurance company to keep your coverage.
 It’s important to know, that what you pay for your premium does NOT count towards your out of pocket maximum.
 In most insurance plans, if you pay less in premiums (money taken out of your paycheck each month), you’ll have a higher deductible or higher co-insurance costs.

 Deductible: Your deductible is the amount of money you have to spend each year before your insurance starts to cover your medical expenses.

 CoInsurance: You will likely be responsible for paying co-insurance after you hit your deductible, which usually can range from 10% – 40% of your medical bills depending on your plan.

 CoPay: Trick question?
 Confusingly, insurance companies call the smaller fixed amount you pay for office visits a “co-pay”… it’s often somewhere between $20 – $50.
 Usually your copay does NOT count toward your deductible.
 So lots of office visits can add up.